vedph/mqdq_mqutil/doc/apparatus.md

 - `ident` -> *normValue* (multiple, each with `@n`).
 - `add` (ET) -> *note* section 1 (`@type`=`abstract`) or 4 (`@type`=`intertext`).
 - `note` (ET) -> *note* section 2 (`@type`=`operation`) or 3 (`@type`=`details`); if `@target` is present, it refers the note to the corresponding author/witness.

+ET-content is processed so that all the children elements `emph` or `lb` become Markdown escapes.
+This way, after this processing the parent element should contain only text.

 ## Samples